PlayStation Portable (PSP) Architecture

 Pixel operation stage.

 We’re reaching the end of the pipeline.
-The initial geometry has been transformed into pixels and these are now rich-coloured, so it’s time to decide what to do with them.
+The initial geometry has been transformed into pixels, and these are now richly coloured, so it’s time to decide what to do with them.

-Some pixels may correspond to geometry that is not needed for this frame (it might be occluded, masked, etc.).
-To filter that out, the GE can perform the following tests:
+Some pixels may correspond to geometry that is not required for the current frame (for example, it may be occluded or masked).
+To filter these out, the GE can perform the following tests:

 Afterwards, pixels will also travel through these optional blocks for further effects: